-Tip: Employees are more likely to take accountability and apologize when leaders or managers model similar behavior.
+Pro Tip: Employees are more likely to take accountability and apologize when leaders or managers model similar behavior.

-10. Follow-through With Mentorship
+10. Follow-through with Mentorship

 A conflict doesn’t magically resolve itself with a couple of mediation sessions.
 Follow-through is important to make sure that people are sticking to the agreed-upon resolution.